mcubemems/mCube_mc36xx_data_notifcation_DA14585/README.md

 How to run the example
 For initial setup of the example please refer to this section of the dialog support portal.

-Compile and run
-Open the project in Keil µVision 5
-Optionally, change the parameters in m_drv_mc36xx.c Compile and run the project
-Open the BLE scanner app and look for DLG-ACCL
-Connect to the device
-Subscribe to the notifications
-You should now be able to see the live X, Y and Z acceleration(in milli g).
+Compile and run the project mCube_mc36xx_data_notifcation in Keil µVision 5.
+Optionally, change the parameters in m_drv_mc36xx.c.
+Open the BLE scanner app and look for DLG-ACCL.
+Connect to the device and subscribe to the notifications.
+You should now be able to see the live X, Y and Z acceleration (in milli g).